 ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on many factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 2,360 men in the United States will be diagnosed with breast cancer.
-An estimated 430 men will die of breast cancer this year.
+This year, an estimated 2,350 men in the United States will be diagnosed with breast cancer.
+It is estimated 440 men will die from breast cancer this year.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-Breast cancer in men and women has similar survival rates.
-For the earliest stages of breast cancer, stages 0 and I, the five-year survival rate is 99%.
-Men with breast cancer that has spread to the local lymph nodes have an 84% five-year survival rate, and men with cancer that has spread to other parts of the body have a 24% five-year survival rate.
-Even if the cancer is found at a later stage, new treatments help many people with breast cancer maintain their quality of life for some period of time.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+Men and women with breast cancer have similar survival rates.
+For the earliest stages of breast cancer in men, stages 0 and I, the five-year survival rate is 100%.
+The five-year survival rate for men with stage II disease is 91% and stage III disease is 72%.
+When the disease has spread to other parts of the body, the stage is called stage IV.
+The five-year survival rate for men with Stage IV breast cancer is 20%.
+Even if the cancer is found at a more advanced stage, new treatments help many people with breast cancer maintain a good quality of life, at least for some period of time.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of men with this type of cancer in the United States, so the actual risk for a particular individual may be different.
 It is not possible to tell a man how long he will live with breast cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

 The next section in this guide is Risk Factors and it explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.